 WHITE BALANCE DOES NOT MAKE SENSE

-Welcome to part 8 of the beginner series – white balance.
+Welcome to a beginner’s guide on white balance.
 When I first started photography and heard about white balance, it was one of those things that totally did not make any sense.
 How do you balance white?
 How do you balance color?
 What is there to balance?

 As things turn out, everything about it does make sense, and it is important if you want color accurate photos.
 So if you want to make better photos, read on.
 Don’t worry, this is going to be a very short one.